Tips For Serving Wine At The Dinner Table

 Serving wine glasses should be free of stains, blemishes, and even fingerprints.
 So, make sure to inspect all wine glasses before serving them to guest tables, or better yet, wear a pair of gloves.
 Wine glasses must also be placed on the right-hand side of each guest at the dinner table.

 3. Know the Serving Temperature for each Wine.
+Serve wine at the proper temperature!
+It really does effect the taste and enjoyment of the wine.
 This is an essential yet often neglected factor in wine service.
 Wine serving temperature differs for each type of wine, whether red, white, or sparkling.
 You should prepare a wine refrigerator to easily control the temperature for each kind of wine.

 4. The Proper Way of Opening Wine Bottles.
 This procedure in wine service could be challenging for some as it requires proper handling and experience to deliver it correctly.
 Opening wine bottles need to be performed before the guest table if they ordered a full wine bottle.
 So, if you struggled in opening them, you denied your guest of wine service etiquette.